-New requirements under the MDR
+2.2 New requirements under the MDR

-The MDR introduces new requirements, which need to be carefully reviewed and addressed in applicable procedures for the conduct of clinical investigations under the MDR.
-The new MDR requirements presented here are those that will most likely require changes in the conduct of a clinical investigation even if BS EN ISO 14155:2011 and European clinical investigation-related guidance documents have been followed.
+The MDR introduces new requirements, in comparison with the Directives, which need to be carefully reviewed and addressed in applicable procedures for the conduct of clinical investigations under the MDR.
+The MDR requirements presented here are those that will most likely require changes in the conduct of a clinical investigation even if BS EN ISO 14155:2020 and European clinical investigation-related guidance documents have been followed.

-Introduction of 'sponsor'
+2.2.1 Introduction of 'sponsor'

-The MDR has introduced the term 'sponsor', defining it in MDR Article 2(49), as:

-'any individual, company, institution or organisation which takes responsibility for the initiation, for the management and setting up of the financing of the clinical investigation.'
+The MDR has introduced the term 'sponsor', defining it in MDR Article 2(49), as: any individual, company, institution or organisation which takes responsibility for the initiation, for the management and setting up of the financing of the clinical investigation.

-This is important, because under the Directives, only the manufacturer or authorized representative is identified as the responsible party for the conduct of a clinical investigation.
-This has resulted in some uncertainty regarding the regulatory responsibility of an independent clinical investigator who initiates a medical device clinical investigation.
+This is important, because under the Directives, only the manufacturer or authorized representative was identified as the responsible party for the conduct of a clinical investigation.
+This resulted in some uncertainty regarding the regulatory responsibility of an independent clinical investigator who initiates a medical device clinical investigation.

-Under the MDR, the definition of 'sponsor' means that clinical investigators initiating clinical studies will be responsible for meeting MDR clinical study-related requirements.
-However, this does not prevent agreements on study conduct between investigators and manufacturers.
+Thus, under the MDR, the definition of 'sponsor' means that clinical investigators initiating clinical studies will be responsible for meeting MDR clinical study-related requirements; however, this does not prevent agreements on study conducted between investigators and manufacturers.
 It will be useful, however, for manufacturers intending to support the study or use the study results for regulatory purposes, to ensure that the investigator acting as a study sponsor is aware of sponsor-related requirements under the MDR.